Clemapfel/mousetrap/docs/04_widgets.md

 Where the blue border indicates that the 4th element (with label `"03"`) is currently selected.

-When creating the `ListView`, the first argument to its constructor is the orientation, while the second one is the selection mode.
-If not specified, `SelectionMode::NONE` is used.
+When creating the `ListView`, the first argument to its constructor is the \a{Orientation}, while the second is the underlying `SelectionModel`s mode.
+If left unspecified, `SelectionMode::NONE` is used.

-Much like `Box`, `ListView` supports `ListView::push_back`, `ListView::push_front` and `ListView::insert` to insert any widget child at the specified position.
-Unlike `Box`, for `ListView`, these functions return a value.
+Much like `Box`, `ListView` supports `ListView::push_back`, `ListView::push_front` and `ListView::insert` to insert any widget at the specified position.

 `ListView` can be requested to automatically show separator inbetween to items.
 To show these, we simply call `ListView::set_show_separators(true)`.

 ### Nested Trees

-By default, `ListView` displays its children in a linear list, either horizontally or vertically. `ListView` also supports **nested lists**:
+By default, `ListView` displays its children in a linear list, either horizontally or vertically. `ListView` also supports **nested lists**, sometimes call a tree view:

 \image html list_view_nested.png